 Tamora has self-published three books entitled "Thy Kingdom Come: Living A Life of Dominion, Power and Authority", "Reflections of the Heart-Cliffhanger Series" and "Kwik Steps: Proposal Preparation and Grantwriting Formats: A Step-By-Step Guide".
 She is currently working on two books entitled "The Non-Profits Guide to Funding Opportunities" and "Greatest Love: Cliffhanger Series 2".

-She has a compassionate heart for ministry ready and willing to give her best to God and to His people.
-Tamora was called to the ministry to preach the Gospel in 2000, where she began to operate as a Minister and Intercessor of Prayer.
+She has a compassionate heart for ministry and outreach accepting her calling as a clergy in 2000.
 Tamora is Vice President of Talitha Cumi Ministries (over 17 Yrs.) that offers outreach services to young girls and women (12-up).
 The outreach services include: one-on-one mentoring, workshops, retreats and career/craft activities.
 Over the years, she has been invited to speak at different events for various churches and non-profit organizations.
-For the past 8 years, she has served as one of the ministry/pastoral leaders at The Bridge Network International, Inc. that focuses on uniting different ministries together to do a greater work for the Kingdom of God.
+For the past 8 years, she has served as one of the ministry leaders with The Bridge Network International, Inc. that focuses on uniting ministries together to make a greater impact in the communities they serve.